-A natural consequence is that the approach developed here could be applied to prediction tasks, where there is not (yet) a ground truth.
-For example, we could ask people to predict the end-of-season rankings of sports teams, and potentially use the model to assess their expertise ahead of time.
-If the model-based approach continues to perform well with prediction, it would be especially valuable, since standard measures of expertise based on self-report are have often been found to be unreliable predictors of forecasting accuracy (e.g., Tetlock, 2006).
+A natural consequence is that the approach can be applied to prediction tasks, where there is not (yet) a ground truth.
+While our results only include two such problems-one involving sporting prediction, and the other involving a television competition-the results for both are encouraging.
+These findings are especially intruiging, because standard measures of expertise based on self-report have often been found to be unreliable predictors of forecasting accuracy (e.g., Tetlock, 2006).